yandex-cloud/terraform-provider-yandex/website/docs/d/datasource_ydb_database_serverless.html.markdown

 * `persistence_mode` - Persistence mode of the Yandex Database cluster.
   Useful for SDK configuration.

+* `announce_hostnames` - Announce fqdn instead of ip address for the Yandex Database cluster.
+  Useful for SDK configuration.

 * `created_at` - The Yandex Database serverless cluster creation timestamp.

 * `status` - Status of the Yandex Database serverless cluster.